kaf-lamed-beyt/react-tab/README.md

 Say, for example, there are four `tabItems`, you procced to select the second tab item and navigate to another route or you refresh the current page, React re-renders the component and the state is lost, hence the active component goes back to being the first `tabItem`.

-This becomes an issue when you're working in large applications, where tiny details &mdash; like preserving the tab state &mdash; that improve the overall UX of your app depends on these side effects.
+This becomes an issue when you're working in large applications, where tiny details &mdash; like preserving the tab state &mdash; that improves the overall UX of your app depends on these side effects.

 The browser URL can be used as a global state store which we'll use to keep the state of this component.